 2) Will reusing the original crown create an adequate seal?

-If the structural integrity of the existing crown does seem reasonable, the dentist will complete the tooth and crown's repair by way of placing a dental filling (dental amalgam or dental bonding).
+If the structural integrity of the existing crown seems reasonable, the dentist may complete its and the tooth's repair by way of placing a dental filling (dental amalgam or dental bonding).

-This solution is a very cost-effecting one, in the sense that a repair is made for the price of a filling, as opposed to new dental crown.
-However, there are concerns with this type of fix.
+This solution is a very cost-effecting one, in the sense that a repair is made for the price of just a filling (as opposed to new dental crown).
+However, there are concerns with this type of patch.

-One of the most important is whether or not the filling can create an adequate seal for the tooth.
-One that will help to insure the long-term success of the root canal treatment by preventing coronal leakage (a major cause of root canal failure).
+One of the most important considerations is whether or not the filling can create an adequate seal for the tooth.
+One that will help to insure the long-term success of the root canal therapy by preventing coronal leakage (a contributor to root canal failure).

-Which makes the best choice, reusing the existing crown or make a new one?
+Which makes the best choice, patching or replacement?

 The alternative to patching the existing crown is to just go ahead and make a new one.
 And this solution probably offers the greatest level of predictability and longevity.

-If the amount of time, effort and money involved with placing a new dental crown were of no concern (which, we admit, is never the case), it seems likely that almost any dentist would consider placing a new crown the superior choice.
+If the amount of time, effort and money involved with placing a new restoration are of no concern (which, we admit, is never the case), it seems likely that almost any dentist would consider placing a new crown the superior choice.

 Removing a tooth's dental crown before its root canal treatment is performed, and then recementing it afterward, can be an excellent plan.
-However, as ideal as it sounds, the practical application of this approach can be quite taxing, both for the dentist and the patient.
+However, as ideal as it sounds, the practical application of this approach can be quite taxing, both for the dentist and patient alike.

-Removing a crown is easier said than done.
+Removing a crown is often easier said than done.